 The question ‘is it illegal for a roofer to pay your deductible?’ might pop up in your thoughts while going through this whole process.
 Put simply, yes, the roofers who assure you to waive deductibles are simply fraudulent.
 That’s the conclusion after considering few reasons.

-Number one, insurance policy is at its core a contract between a homeowner and an insurer.
+Number one, an insurance policy is at its core a contract between a homeowner and an insurer.
 The contract assures homeowners financial protection against damage for a yearly premium minus the deductible.
 The insurance company in turn is not liable to pay you a dime if you break or breach the contract.